farukalpay/Semantic-Lexicon/README.md

 ## License

-Semantic Lexicon is released under the MIT License.
+Semantic Lexicon is released under the Apache License.
 See [LICENSE](LICENSE) for details.